danthegoodman1/Percolators/crdb/README.md

 Percolator lacks lots of detail about the rollback process, so this implementation modifies the lock to be a struct that holds: The primary lock pointer, the previous write record, the next write record, and the id of the transaction.

 This effectively turns the writes into a crude linked list, which can be walked in both directions during rollback.
-The primary lock must always be cleaned last.
+The primary lock must always be cleaned last, so cleaning first walks to the end of the existing list.

+This is horribly inefficient and I am eager to use a better method.

 ## Pro tips